aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-08-cmdline-fuzzy-finding.md

 ```

 Without this, every change to `:find` would trigger a full filesystem scan.
-Instead, the code stores both the cached file list and the working directory it
+Instead the the cached file list and the working directory it belongs to get
-belongs to.
+cached.
 If the completion runs again in the same directory and the cache is
 already populated, get_files() returns the existing table straight away.

 Before running ripgrep we check: